moonfire-ventures/tokenomics/README.md

 This repository contains the code for cryptoeconomics research into the distribution of tokenomics models across several ecosystems that leverage utility and governance tokens for various objectives.

+The latest version of the tokenomics dataset is always commited to this repository in csv format and can be downloaded [here](https://raw.githubusercontent.com/moonfire-ventures/tokenomics/master/token_allocations.csv).

+There is also a UI to explore this data - check out the [Moonfire Tokeonomics Explorer](https://tokenomics.moonfire.com/)

 # Data Contribution Guidelines

 There are currently 2 ways to contribute.
 You can